125th Fighter Wing: History

-On 1 July 1956, the Florida Air National Guard's 159th Fighter-Interceptor Squadron (159 FIS) was authorized to expand to a group level organization and the 125th Fighter-Interceptor Group (125 FIG) was established by the National Guard Bureau, the 159 FIS becoming the group's flying squadron.
+On 1 July 1956, the Florida Air National Guard's 159th Fighter-Interceptor Squadron (159 FIS) was authorized to expand to a group level organization and the 125th Fighter Group (Air Defense) was established by the National Guard Bureau, the 159 FIS becoming the group's flying squadron.
 Other squadrons and squadron equivalents assigned to the group were the 125th Headquarters, 125th Material Squadron (Maintenance), 125th Combat Support Squadron, and the 125th USAF Dispensary.

-With the establishment of the 125 FIG, the unit converted to the F-86D Sabre (also known as the "Dog" version of the Sabre) with the primary mission of continental air defense of the southeastern United States.
+With the establishment of the 125th, the unit converted to the F-86D Sabre (also known as the "Dog" version of the Sabre) with the primary mission of continental air defense of the southeastern United States.

 In 1958, the 125th became the first Air National Guard unit to earn the right to compete in the Air Defense Command's annual William Tell Weapons Meet, and was the first team ever to fire a perfect score in that competition.